 Photo by Kelly vanDellen via Shutterstock.com

-From The Lodge, you can be at the park’s visitor center in under 15 minutes, which means you can start your day before most travelers have even finished breakfast in other towns.
+From the Lodge, you can be at the park’s visitor center in under 15 minutes.
+Which means you can be on trail before most people in other towns have finished breakfast.

 2. Capitol Reef’s Fruita Orchards, Gifford Homestead, and the Best Pie in Utah